Darianopolis/Zen/README.md

 # Zen

-A minimalistic stacking zone-based Wayland compositor built on wlroots.
+A minimalistic, opinionated, stacking zone-based Wayland compositor built on wlroots.

+### Why?

+This is a project to find a happy medium between the absolute limit of code minimalism and a reasonably functional forward-looking compositor that is most importantly as trivial as possible to maintain.

 ### Goals

+- Focused
+    - Handle only compositor related concerns
+    - Anything substantial that is orthogonal to the compositor should be handled in separate projects and compose together.
-- Simple codebase
+- Simple
-    - Keep codebase as small and simple as possible without sacrificing clarity or functionality
+    - The codebase should be as small and simple as possible without sacrificing clarity or functionality
     - Easily hackable (the good kind) and maintainable
 - Grid based window management
     - More scalable to larger format screens than being limited to half divides
-- Intuitive mouse-based interactions
+- Intuitive hybrid keyboard/mouse interactions
     - Learning a load of complex keybinds should not be a gateway to usability
-    - Most interactions can be done quickly with only a handful of keybinds
-- Input remapping
-    - Mouse acceleration
-    - Keyboard shortcuts and macros
-    - Joystick remapping?
+    - But neither should an interface be hampered by the requirement of usability by only a single category of input device

 ### Non-goals

 - Customization/configuration for everything
+    - To keep things simple, this is an opinionated compositor built around workflows I use.
+It would never be practical to write something configurable enough for everyone, and no one would use it even if it was.
-- Fancy graphics: Animations, rounded corners, blurs
+- Visual effects: Animations, rounded corners, blurs
+    - These add substantial complexity to the scene code, and more importantly - I don't use them.
-- Multiple types of layout system
+- Multiple layout systems
+    - There are already many quality tiling (and scrolling) wayland compositors out there, and I don't want to maintain a layout system that I'm not dogfooding myself.
 - Support every Wayland protocol
+- Support all (or even many) weird X11 interactions
+    - This is a forwards looking wayland compositor.
+Electron and even WINE/Proton applications now have Wayland support for the most part (with a few remaining issues to be ironed out).
+With `xwayland-satellite` working as well as it does for the remainder of applications, it doesn't make much sense to dedicate a large amount of technical effort to creating and maintaining special case paths just for the dwindling number of X11-only applications.

 # Running